anukchat/cassava_leaf_classifier/README.md

 ### Note: I will keep on updating the model to improve its performance in classification

-## Thanks for reading and reaching the end!
+## Thanks for reading till the end!